Networking careers aren't for the faint of heart. Just ask Michael Crocker, senior NOC engineer at Multimax, where

 Crocker said the Cisco certs drew him in.
 The interaction with the equipment and the complexity of the network were enticing.
 He started flexing his muscles on Cisco 2500 routers with serial cables.
 Eventually, he was forced to build a network from scratch, using real lab equipment, not a pen and paper.

-"I enjoyed the fact it's command line, it's not
+"I enjoyed the fact it's command line, it's not point and click," he said.

 After his CCNA certification, Crocker received his Cisco instructor license and began teaching various courses.
 Throughout, Crocker said, he was working toward his CCNP, a certification he locked down by late 2003.